 Hidden Sources of Sugar:

+Are hidden sources of sugar finding their way into your diet?
 We all like sweet foods and sweet flavors but are we being tricked into consuming more than we think we are?
 The average America consumes between 150-170 pounds of sugar a year according to the USDA.
-That is equivalent to nearly 14 teaspoons of sugar each day!
+That is equivalent to 10 teaspoons of sugar each day!

 How Food Manufactures Tricked My Mom

 Growing up, my mom used to limit the amount of sugar my family would consume.
 We rarely had processed desserts, candy and cupcakes.
 She did her best to keep sugar out of the house and bought foods we all assumed were part of a balanced, healthy diet.